ibm-cloud-docs/billing-usage/enterprise.md

 If you want your billing administrator to be able to view costs by account or account group, assign them the appropriate access on both the Enterprise service and Billing service.
 {: tip}

-For more information, see [User and access management for enterprises](/docs/account?topic=account-assign-access-enterprise).
+For more information, see [Assigning access for enterprise management](/docs/secure-enterprise?topic=secure-enterprise-assign-access-enterprise).